zheka-13/Yandex-Disk-Api/README.md

 # Yandex-Disk-Api
 Simple API Class for Yandex Disk.
-Info, Upload and Download just for now.
+Info, Upload and Remove just for now.

 usage: